ntustison/Histograms/Text/methods2.md

   tools by the first author.
 The linear binning and hierarchical k-means algorithms were recreated using existing R functionality.
-These have been made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet and ANTsPy/ANTsPyNet.
+These have been made available as part of the GitHub repository corresponding to this work (https://github.com/ntustison/Histograms).
+Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet and ANTsPy/ANTsPyNet.